 After students are accepted, they are then assigned to a specific institute based on their choices.
-Most important, there is no cost to attend beyond a $40 application fee.
-Additionally, all admits receive a $500 spending stipend, potentially more depending on evidenced need.
+Most importantly, there is no cost to attend beyond a $40 application fee.
+Additionally, all admitted students receive a $500 spending stipend, potentially more depending on evidenced need.

-The PROMYS program allows 80 students per summer to creatively engage math at Boston University for 6 weeks.
-The program engages aspiring mathematicians in number theory, problem sets, analysis of math patterns.
+The PROMYS program allows eighty students per summer to creatively engage in math at Boston University for six weeks.
+This STEM summer program engages aspiring mathematicians in number theory, problem sets, and analysis of math patterns.
 Not only that, students test conjectures, and defend theories, by designing mathematical proofs to develop scientific creativity.
-As a result, expect to attend lectures by faculty in math topics and applications thereof on developing technologies.
+As a result, expect to attend lectures by faculty on math topics and applications thereof on developing technologies.

 Select participants are asked to return the next year for the advanced PROMYS/Clay Mathematics Institute program.
 Similarly, this sequel summer offers advanced seminars and research projects in topics like Algebra, Geometry, Statistical Inference, and Symmetry.
 So, Euclidean fans rejoice; easy as Pi and the unit circle!

-HSHSP is a seven-week, intensive residential summer research program designed for a motivated group of 24 students to work on a research project under the mentorship of a university researcher.
+HSHSP is a seven-week, intensive residential summer research program designed for a motivated group of twenty-four students to work on a research project under the mentorship of a university researcher.